-Pía León may best be known as one half of the chef duo of Central Restaurant, but this year she ventured out with her own solo restaurant, Kjolle.
+Pía León may best be known as one half of the chef duo of Central Restaurant, but in 2018 she ventured out with her own solo restaurant, Kjolle.
+One year later, Kjolle is debuted at Number 21 on Latin America’s 50 Best Restaurants and received the Highest New Entry Award from San Pellegrino.

 Less formal and more relaxed, Kjolle (pronounced koy-ay) is the casual manifestation of Central with the same focus on showcasing the native ingredients of Peru.
 Kjolle produces dishes that are less elaborately composed than Central, but none the less delicious.

 At just 31-years-old, Pía León has accomplished notable milestones in the world of cuisine.
 She received her initial training at the Cordon Bleu in Lima.
 After a short stint at the Ritz-Carlton in New York, she returned to Lima and worked alongside Gaston Acurio at Astrid y Gaston.
 At age 21, she moved to Central where she has been instrumental in managing the kitchen.
-This year she opened Kjolle, her first solo restaurant and received the elit Vodka Latin America’s Best Female Chef 2018 Award.
+In 2018 she opened her first solo restaurant Kjolle (named after a flowering tree that grows at high altitudes in Peru), and received the elit Vodka Latin America’s Best Female Chef 2018 Award.

 Dining at Kjolle